What COP26 means and why the UN climate summit matters

 Thousands of campaigners from around the world are likely to travel to Glasgow for the COP, with many planning to undertake their journey as a pilgrimage to pray for the success of the climate talks.

-Details for how to attend COP26 as part of a CAFOD group will be published soon.
+Details for how to attend COP26 as part of a CAFOD group will be published as soon as possible.

 What can I do to tackle the climate crisis ahead of COP26?

 The UK has a key role in ensuring the COP26 talks are a success.
-Sign our petition to Prime Minister Boris Johnson and urge the government to make sure communities most vulnerable to the impacts of the climate crisis are at the heart of its recovery plans from the pandemic.
+Sign our petition to the Prime Minister and urge Boris Johnson to make sure communities most vulnerable to the impacts of the climate crisis are at the heart of the talks.